colinta/teacup/README.md

 ------

-Any properties that you apply in a `layout/subview` method are retained and reapplied in `restyle!` and during a rotation.
-This includes `stylename`, `style_classes`, and styles (`teacup_style`).
-If you want to apply "one-shot" styles, you should use `view.style` or `view.apply_stylename` (and you should do this in the `layoutDidLoad` method, or after you know that the styles have been applied).
+Any styles that you apply in a `layout/subview` method are *not* retained, they are applied immediately, and so the stylesheet can (and usually do) override those styles if there is a conflict.
+Only styles stored in a stylesheet are reapplied (during rotation or in `restyle!`).

 ------